SamPosh/locust-report-portal/README.md

                                               "key2": "val2"})
 ```

-After each request is over below event will be triggered.
-It will be recording the request result in report portal logger.
+After each request is over request event will be triggered.
+In it request result will be recorded in report portal logs.
-As many requests will be recorded ,it is recorded in DEBUG level.
+Note: As many requests will be recorded ,it is recorded in DEBUG level.
 Based on your project need you can modify it

 ```
 @events.request.add_listener